smitpi/PWSHModule/docs/docs/index.md

 - [`Save-PWSHModule`](https://smitpi.github.io/PWSHModule/Save-PWSHModule) -- Saves the modules from the specified list to a folder.
 - [`Show-PWSHModule`](https://smitpi.github.io/PWSHModule/Show-PWSHModule) -- Show the details of the modules in a list.
 - [`Show-PWSHModuleList`](https://smitpi.github.io/PWSHModule/Show-PWSHModuleList) -- List all the GitHub Gist Lists.
+- [`Uninstall-PWSHModule`](https://smitpi.github.io/PWSHModule/Uninstall-PWSHModule) -- Will uninstall the module from the system.